matter-labs/zksync/docs/architecture.md

     - `/prover_utils`: Utilities related to the proof generation.
     - `/state`: A fast pre-circuit executor for zkSync transactions used on the Server level to generate blocks.
     - `/storage`: An encapsulated database interface.
-    - `/types`: zkSync network operations, transactions and common types.
+    - `/types`: zkSync network operations, transactions, and common types.
     - `/utils`: Miscellaneous helpers for zkSync crates.
-    - `/vlog`: An utility library for verbose logging.
+    - `/vlog`: A utility library for verbose logging.
   - `/tests`: Testing infrastructure for zkSync network.
     - `/loadnext`: An application for highload testing of zkSync server.
-    - `/test_account`: A representation of zkSync account which can be used for tests.
+    - `/test_account`: A representation of zkSync account that can be used for tests.
     - `/testkit`: A relatively low-level testing library and test suite for zkSync.
     - `/ts-tests`: Integration tests set implemented in TypeScript.
 Requires a running Server and Prover applications to operate.
 - `/docker`: Dockerfiles used for development of zkSync and for packaging zkSync for a production environment.
-- `/etc`: Configration files.
+- `/etc`: Configuration files.
-  - `/env`: `.env` files that contain environment variables for different configuration of zkSync Server / Prover.
+  - `/env`: `.env` files that contain environment variables for different configurations of zkSync Server / Prover.
   - `/js`: Configuration files for JavaScript applications (such as Explorer).
   - `/tokens`: Configuration of supported Ethereum ERC-20 tokens.
 - `/infrastructure`: Application that aren't naturally a part of zkSync core, but are related to it.